Enhancing Agentic Textual Graph Retrieval with Synthetic Stepwise Supervision: Abstract

 \section{Abstract}

-A significant portion of real-world data is inherently represented as textual graphs, and integrating these graphs into large language models (LLMs) is promising to enable complex graph-based question answering.
-However, a key challenge in LLM-based textual graph QA systems lies in graph retrieval, i.e., how to retrieve relevant content from large graphs that is sufficiently informative while remaining compact for the LLM context.
-Existing retrievers suffer from poor performance since they either rely on shallow embedding similarity or employ interactive retrieving policies that demand excessive data labeling and training cost.
-To address these issues, we present \name, an agentic textual graph reasoning framework that employs an LLM-based retriever trained with synthetic stepwise supervision.
-Instead of rewarding the agent based on the final answers, which may lead to sparse and unstable training signals, we propose to closely evaluate each step of the retriever based on offline-extracted golden subgraphs.
-Our main techniques include a data synthesis pipeline to extract the golden subgraphs for reward generation and a two-stage training scheme to learn the interactive graph exploration policy based on the synthesized rewards.
-Based on extensive experiments on three common datasets in comparison with seven strong baselines, our approach achieves an average improvement of 8.1\% in accuracy and 9.7\% in F$_1$ score.
+Integrating textual graphs into Large Language Models (LLMs) is promising for complex graph-based QA.
+However, a key bottleneck is retrieving informative yet compact subgraphs that fit the LLM context.
+Existing retrievers often struggle, relying either on shallow embedding similarity or costly interactive policies that require excessive supervision.
+To address these challenges, we introduce Graph-S$^3$, an agentic textual graph reasoning framework featuring an LLM-based retriever trained with synthetic stepwise supervision.
+Rather than relying on final answer rewards—which often yield sparse and unstable signals—we optimize the retriever by evaluating each step against offline-extracted golden subgraphs.
+Our approach distills golden subgraphs via a specialized data synthesis pipeline to formulate dense rewards, facilitating a two-stage training scheme that effectively learns the interactive graph exploration policy.
+Based on extensive experiments on three common datasets in comparison with several strong baselines, our approach achieves an average improvement of 15.6\% in accuracy and 17.2\% in F$_1$ score.
 The advantage is even higher in more complicated multi-hop reasoning tasks.
-Our code will be open-sourced.